zheeeng/OSX-devconfig-formula/Credentials/README.md

 1. Ensure ssh-agent is enabled:

+        ps -e | grep ssh

+    If not, run the agent:

         eval "$(ssh-agent -s)"

 2. Add your SSH key to the ssh-agent:

         ssh-add ~/.ssh/id_rsa

-3. Check the loaded keys or test wether the passphrase-free works:
+3. Check the loaded keys or test whether the passphrase-free works:

         ssh-add -l
         ssh -T user@host